MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Hyper-V-integration-services.md

 Because integration services provide communications between the host and the guest, each service you want to use must be enabled in both the host and guest.
 All integration services are on by default on Windows guest operating systems, but they can be turned off individually.
 The next section shows you how.

-## Manage Integration Services from Guest OS (Windows)
+## Start and stop an integration Services from a Windows Guest

-> **Note:** disabling integration services may severely affect the host's ability to manage your virtual machine.
-Integration services must be enabled on both the host and guest to operate.
+>[!NOTE] Stopping an integration service may severely affect the host's ability to manage your virtual machine.
+To work correctly, each integration services must be enabled on both the host and guest.

 Integration services appear as services in Windows.
 To enable or disable an integration services from inside the virtual machine, open the Windows Services manager.